Project

 Add field to Solr index that includes the obsolescence chain

-Added by Peter Slaughter almost 6 years ago.
-Updated almost 6 years ago.
+Added by Peter Slaughter over 6 years ago.
+Updated over 6 years ago.

 Status: